AvaloniaUI/avalonia-docs/docs/concepts/data-binding/data-context.md

 }
 ```

-In the main window file <mark style="color:green;">**MainWindow.axaml**</mark> you can see that the window content zone is comprised a text block that has its text property bound to the `Greeting` property.
+In the main window file **MainWindow.axaml** you can see that the window content zone is comprised a text block that has its text property bound to the `Greeting` property.

 ```xml
 <Window xmlns="https://github.com/avaloniaui"